Nikon Z7 Review

 Program modes on offer include the typical selection of Programmed Auto, Shutter-priority, Aperture-priority or fully Manual modes, plus a fully Automatic mode.
 The Program mode includes a flexible program function that allows you to coax the aperture or shutter speed in your desired direction while still leaving overall control in the hands of the camera itself.
 Shutter speeds range from as little as 1/8,000 second to a maximum of 30 seconds under automatic control, while bulb and time exposure options are also available.

 Oh, and there's a silent shooting mode which will let you go stealth and avoid distracting your subject or annoying bystanders by using the electronic shutter, an electronic front-curtain option, as well as an 8K interval time-lapse function, although the latter will require third-party software to process the results into a movie.
+The electronic shutter doesn't provide a higher shutter speed than 1/8,000, though, and the electronic front-curtain option limits top shutter speed to 1/2,000 as well as top ISO to 25,600.

 Throw a little more light on your subject with an external strobe